-- DeviceId [string].
-The device identifier is generated by the website for the client, and must be provided in each tracking request to Tracking API.
+|DeviceId [string]||The website for the client generates the device identifier, and must be provided in each tracking request to Tracking API.
 Use _madid as the name of the cookie when storing a device ID in a visitor browser.|

 |Value [string]||The tracking data value, such as epiPageView or basket.|

 Optional tracking event model/data properties

-- User [object].
-A JSON object with user information that can have the following optional properties:
+|User [object]||A JSON object with user information that can have the following optional properties:

-- Payload [object].
-A JSON object with any kind of data.|
+|Payload [object]||A JSON object with any kind of data.|

 |PageUri [string]||The page URI where the event occurred.|

-|Scope [string]||The scope this tracking event belongs to. default is used when not set.
+|Scope [string]||The scope this tracking event belongs to; default is used when not set.
 (Scope is a concept for separating tracking events, and profiles into different scopes.)|

 |RemoteAddress [string]||The client IP address.
-This property overrides the value in Epi-User-IP-Address header.|
+If set. this property overrides the value in Epi-User-IP-Address header.|

 Tracking IP address

 |Epi-User-IP-Address||Passes the visitor IP address to the Tracking API.|

-|remoteAddress||Sets IP address in remoteAddress property in track event.
-It will override the IP address set in Epi-User-IP-Address header.|
+|remoteAddress||Sets IP address in track event.
+It overrides the IP address set in Epi-User-IP-Address header.|

 Tracking IP address in batch requests

-If TrackID is not specified, then TrackEvent behaves normally and TrackID is left empty on that TrackEvent.
+- If TrackID is not specified, then TrackEvent behaves normally and TrackID is left empty on that TrackEvent.